DanielDango/LiSSA-RATLR/docs/configuration.md

 LiSSA uses JSON configuration files to define the behavior of the traceability link recovery process.
 This guide provides detailed information about available configuration options.

+All pipeline components (artifact providers, preprocessors, embedding creators, classifiers, aggregators, and postprocessors) can access shared context via a ContextStore.
+This context mechanism is handled automatically by the framework and does not require explicit configuration in most cases.

 ## Finding Configuration Options

 Configuration options in LiSSA are defined in the code through several mechanisms: